Infinitode/Infinitode/README.md

 - New web apps: https://infinitode.netlify.app/apps and AI demos: https://infinitode.netlify.app/ai
 - First official release of Scriptify!
 Scriptify is an AI-powered writing tool with real-time audio transcription powered by OpenAI's Whisper models.
 Learn more here: https://github.com/Infinitode/Scriptify.
 - Updated `Distributables` README for clearer information to users regarding our releases and signing of releases.
 - Updated `Dungen Dev` to version `1.1`!
-Dungen Dev 1.1 can handle more complex prompts and works well, especially on higher temperatures (0.7 <).
+Dungen Dev 1.1 can handle more complex prompts and works well, especially at higher temperatures (0.7 <).
 This new version of Dungen Dev is available through our API and for free on Hugging Face Spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev
 - CRSD is now available on GitHub as well.
 Learn more here: https://github.com/Infinitode/CRSD
 - Created the CRS Dataset on Huggingface.
 Learn more here: https://huggingface.co/datasets/InfinitodeLTD/CRSD
 - Updated `DeepDefend` with 5 new functions under `defenses`.
 - Updated `PyWebScrapr` to version `0.1.5` and added a `JSON` export format.
-Also added support for child link following when scraping text- and image content from links.
+Also added support for child link following when scraping text and image content from links.
 - Updated `FuncProfiler` with 2 new export formats.
 - Updated `Python Projects` with 2 new beginner projects.
 - Created an API for `MycoNom`.
 View the documentation from here: https://infinitode-docs.gitbook.io/documentation/api-documentation/myconom-api-documentation.
-- Created a new `Huggingface space`, MycoNom (an AI model, for mushroom edibility classification).
+- Created a new `Huggingface space`, MycoNom (an AI model for mushroom edibility classification).
 Use it from here: https://huggingface.co/spaces/InfinitodeLTD/MycoNom.
 - Updated `OPEN-ARC` with a new project.
 - Updated the website with the first `material library` release.
 You can find it here: https://infinitode.netlify.app/resources/material-library.
 - Updated `Python Projects` with 2 new projects.
 One beginner project and the first intermediate project.